CristianoYL/RestaurantAppAPI/README.md

 # the private key to encrypt JWT token
 app_secret_key = <your_app_secret_key>

-# creates a SQLite DB in the root folder for local testing.
+# Creates a SQLite DB in the root folder for local testing.
 # You may change it to any DB urls of your choice.
 # Not required if you deployed your service on Heroku or any other platform,
 # on which you must specify a environment variable DATABASE_URL to point to your db url